sarafiskray/sarafiskray.github.io/index.md

 <img src="images/art.png?raw=true"/>

 #### This was an early university project, built for a C++ course.
 The app started with a very simple idea, the ability to jump around the screen and paint.
 This simple idea was not as simple to implement.
+You can download and try for yourself!